Albert0i/MoreOnQueryingChinese/README.md

 Once the tokenizer doesn't recognize the text, it simply adds a space after each word.
 The case is more severe when it comes to ancient Chinese.

 The idea is simple:
-1. To remove stop words from sentence;
+1. To remove unnecessary punctuation symbol and stop words;
-2. Split the sentence in words;
+2. Split the sentence in tokens;
-3. Add each word to sorted set;
+3. Add each token to sorted set;
-4. Use join to find out the document keys.
+4. Use join to find out the matched keys.
 ```
 ZADD "fts:chinese:tokens:韓" 1 "fts:chinese:documents:465"
 ZADD "fts:chinese:tokens:韓" 1 "fts:chinese:documents:470"